1jour1vin

 About the estate:

-Long owned by the Cordier family, Clos des Jacobins passed into the hands of former perfumer Marionnaud in 2001, then to the Decoster family (heirs to the Legrand electrical group) in 2004.
-After a turbulent start to the millennium, this historic brand from the "West Coast" of Saint-Émilion has regained true stability under the committed leadership of Thibaut and Magali Decoster, asserting its style with serene, richly fruity and expressive wines.
-With the support of Hubert de Boüard, the estate's consultant, this positive trend is set to continue, reflecting the gradual agronomic improvements made to the vineyard management.
-Also owners of Château La Commanderie in the Ripeau sector, the Decoster family acquired Château Candale (February 2017) to the east of Saint-Émilion, whose restaurant now serves as a showcase for the production of the three estates.
+Long owned by the Cordier family, Clos des Jacobins passed into the hands of the former perfumer Marionnaud in 2001, and then to the Decoster family (heirs of the Legrand electrical group) in 2004.
+After a turbulent start to the new millennium, this historic estate on the “West Coast” of Saint-Émilion has regained true stability under the dedicated leadership of Thibaut and Magali Decoster, asserting its style with serene, richly fruity, and expressive wines.
+With the guidance of Hubert de Boüard, the estate’s consultant, this positive trend is expected to continue, reflecting the gradual agronomic improvements made to vineyard management.
+Also owners of Château La Commanderie in the Ripeau area, the Decoster family acquired Château Candale (February 2017) east of Saint-Émilion, whose restaurant now serves as a showcase for the wines of all three estates.

 Wine Enthusiast